spsatuva/spsatuva.github.io/_pages/resources/courses.md

 You can expect to cover chapters 1-7
 <br>
 <br>
-Prerequisite: Mathematics for Physics (MATH 4210), and Intro Physics 2 (PHYS 1720) or General Physics 2 (PHYS 2415).
+Prerequisite: Mathematics for Physics (PHYS 3340), and Intro Physics 2 (PHYS 2410) or Intro Phys 2 for Engineers (PHYS 2415).
 </p>
 </div>
 </div>